Gothic boxwood miniature: Formats

-The Metropolitan Museum of Art broadly categorises boxwood miniatures into two groups, those with simple reliefs and those with complex designs.
+The Metropolitan Museum of Art (MET) in New York broadly categorises the miniatures into two groups, those with simple reliefs and those with complex designs.
 Of the 150 surviving examples, most are single prayer beads, often with extravagant combinations of carving, Gothic tracery, and inscriptions on the outer shells.
 They often take the form of two hemispheres joined by a girdle with hinges and clasps, with the interiors hollowed out to accommodate the elaborate carvings.

-Apart from the more usual prayer nuts and polyptychs, other formats include statuettes, round pendants, coffins, statuettes, perfume flasks, and memento mori in the form of skulls (this latter format was also used for contemporary fruitwood carvings with equally dramatic and intense results).
+Apart from the more usual prayer nuts and polyptychs, other formats include statuettes, round pendants, coffins, and perfume flasks, and memento mori in the form of skulls (this latter format was also used for contemporary fruitwood carvings with equally dramatic and intense results).

 Owing to the commonality of materials, production techniques, and the general absence of paint application, the miniatures had similar original colouring.
 This diverged over the centuries, given various storage and handling methods, as well as different restorations and coating applications.

-The tracery used for geometric decoration on the exteriors can be categorised into three different styles.
+The tracery used for geometric decoration on the exteriors can be categorized into three different styles.
 One style superimposes intersecting circles around the head of the dome.
 A second uses small circles to punctuate and divide the dome into segments.
 The third style is a combination of the first two, but far more complex, and uses the arcs of the circles to link the first style's looping circles with the second style's repeating patterns.
 Yet all of the works are similar in proportion, circumference and the size of the hinge and clasps.